-- Parents or guardians have an obligation to send their Japanese children aged from six to 15 to elementary and junior high school. - Foreign children can be accepted by Japanese national or public elementary and junior high school.
-Tuition and textbooks are free of charge. - At private elementary and junior high schools, textbooks are free of charge. - Tell your local municipal office that you wish to send your children to Japanese public school. - Visit an appointed school with required documents and the Enrollment Permit for International Students issued by the municipal office. - In Japan, besides elementary and junior high schools, there are compulsory education schools which provide compulsory education comprising grade one through nine, and special schools for physically and/or mentally-challenged children.
+- Custodian have the obligation to enroll their Japanese child aged from six to 15 in elementary school, and junior high school or compulsory education school. - In the case of foreign children, the children can be accepted by Japanese public elementary and junior high school etc. Tuition and textbooks are free of charge. - Tell your local municipal office that you wish to send your children to Japanese public school. - Visit an appointed school with required documents and the Enrollment Permit for International Students issued by the municipal office. - In Japan, besides elementary and junior high schools, there are compulsory education schools which provide compulsory education comprising grade one through nine, and special schools for physically and/or mentally challenged children.